Arts, Social Sciences and Humanities in Australia and Aotearoa New Zealand

 In 2024, almost 90% of Humanities, Culture and Social Sciences graduates were in full-time employment within three years of graduating.
 Employers rated the employability and adaptive skills of our graduates the highest across all study areas with positive ratings over 90%.

-The interim Impact and Outcome Aotearoa New Zealand report breaks down how the Arts and Creative sector contributed 4% of the nation’s total GDP, employed close to 118, 000 people and accounted for one-quarter of all Professionals employed in Aotearoa.
+The Impact and Outcome Aotearoa New Zealand report breaks down how the Arts and Creative sector contributed 4% of the nation’s total GDP, employed close to 118, 000 people and accounted for one-quarter of all Professionals employed in Aotearoa.

 Read previous Impact and Outcomes reports